hed-standard/hed-specification/docs/source/Appendix_A.md

 [https://github.com/hed-standard/hed-python](https://github.com/hed-standard/hed-python).
 All conversions are performed by converting the schema to a `HedSchema` object.
 Then modules `wiki2xml.py` and `xml2wiki.py` provide top-level functions to perform these conversions.
-This appendix presents the rules for HED base and library schema in `.mediawiki` and `.xml` formats.
+This appendix presents the rules for standard HED schema and library schema in `.mediawiki` and `.xml` formats.

 ## A.1.
 Mediawiki file format